wivoliveira/CAP-394/3_EDA.md

                            style_function=lambda x: {'color': 'green', 'alpha': 0}))

 bounding_box_state = BR_Amazon_Estates.unary_union
-# OLI sensor
-# We can check which Polygons of the WRS-2 system intersects each state

 wrs_intersection = wrs[wrs.intersects(bounding_box_state)]

 # Iterate through each Polygon of paths and rows intersecting the area